jaspector

 Tuesday through Friday, 7:00 AM to 5:00 PM

-Do I need a building permit in Town of Greenville, ME?
+01 Do I need a building permit in Greenville, ME?

 All new structures (including decks, steps, sheds, garages, new homes, camps); additions; most alterations to existing structures.
 A building permit is required if the project must comply with the Greenville Land Use Ordinance, MUBEC (where locally adopted), or applicable state/federal regulations.

-How do I apply for a building permit in Town of Greenville, ME?
+02 How do I apply for a building permit in Greenville, ME?

-How long does it take to get a building permit in Town of Greenville, ME?
+03 How long does it take to get a building permit in Greenville, ME?

-Typical processing time is Straightforward residential permits typically within a few business days to two weeks..
+Building permit processing times in Greenville, ME typically run Straightforward residential permits typically within a few business days to two weeks..
+Timelines can vary based on project complexity and current department workload.

-What work is exempt from building permits in Town of Greenville, ME?
+04 What work is exempt from building permits in Greenville, ME?

+Not all construction work requires a permit in Greenville, ME.
 The following work is generally exempt: Ordinary maintenance and repair that does not affect structural integrity, life safety, or the shoreland zone..
 Note: Contact CEO to confirm exempt status before starting work.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Greenville, ME?
+05 How do I schedule a building inspection in Greenville, ME?